|

 daughter).
 Ida also has her wings full with her four other ducklings who

+clearly delight in picking on their bizarre sister.
 The only one meaner to poor Ugly is the bad Cat.
 The slinky Gabriella

 Espinal is a devilish feline who uses body language, expressions, and voice